Ramjet Pulley: 2000–2001

 In May they've finished recording for Rumania Montevideo's sixth single "Hard Rain".

-In June 2001 was planned to release single "News&Bed&Trip" (with CD code GZCA-1084) however due to unknown reasons the release was canceled.
+In June 2001 was planned to release single "News&Bed&Trip" (with CD code GZCA-1084) however for unknown reasons the release was canceled.
 The song was later included in their debut album.

 In July 2001 was released re-arranged version of "Destiny: 21 Another One".
 It differs from original version with different intro arrangement.
 The length is same.

 In August 2001 they've released fourth single "Final Way".

 In September 2001 they released their first studio album A Cup of Day.
 The fusion band Dimension participated in the album recording of the track "bulanco".
 The track "Good-bye Yesterday" was promoted in media as an ending theme for Nihon TV/Yomiuri TV television program Wake up!

 The singles "Overjoyed" and "Final Way" were included in the compilation album Giza Studio Masterpiece Blend 2001.

 In November 2001 they finished recording for Rumania Montevideo final single "Tender Rain".

 On 15 December 2001, Akiko participated in the R&B cover album Giza Studio R&B Respect Vol.1: Six Sisters Selection, covering Free by Deniece Williams.

-Later in December she performed this song in live house Pan Koujou Hills, which was later recorded and two months later released on DVD.
+Later in December she performed this song in live house Hills Pan Kōjō, which was later recorded and two months later released on DVD.